boardroom-inc/documentation/docs/Boardroom Boost/About-Boost.md

 # Boost Your Experience

 [Boardroom Boost](https://boardroom.io/portal/settings/feed) is an enhanced experience of the governance dashboard built for highly engaged voters and delegates.
-A boosted account allows a connected wallet to completely customize their governance experience by allowing a user to track specific projects accross the application.
+A boosted account allows a connected wallet to completely customize their governance experience by allowing a user to track specific projects accross the application as well as post updates to their delegators.

 | ![image.png](../../assets/images/image-62.png)|![image.png](../../assets/images/ftnqdHbiSm.gif)|
 |    :----:   |    :----:   |